Thriving in Community

 “It takes a Village.
 Go find one.”(1)

-People understand this and as a result we are witnessing the emergence of a new idea: “aging in community.”
-It represents a shift in emphasis away from dwellings and toward relationships, the central idea upon which Villages were created and operate.
-“The concept is focused on building vital communities that engage people of all ages and abilities in a shared, ongoing effort to advance the common good.”(3)
+As a result we are witnessing the emergence of a new idea: “thriving in and with community.”
+The emphasis has shifted away from dwellings and toward relationships, the central idea upon which Villages were created and operate: Villages are inclusive communities that engage people of all ages and abilities to support the well-being of all.

 (1) Forbes, January, 2014